-Becoming a Lawyer.
-Though students need only complete one externship for academic credit in order to receive the Institute certificate, students are encouraged to take advantage of the numerous opportunities to gain international experience while they are in Washington, D.C.
+Though students need only complete one externship for academic credit to satisfy the CILI certificate Practical Training Requirement, students are encouraged to take advantage of the numerous additional opportunities to gain international experience while they are in Washington, D.C.

-In addition to externship opportunities in traditional law firms, students in the Institute have completed externships at international and governmental agencies, nongovernmental organizations, international banking institutions, and corporations, including:
+In addition to externships in traditional law firms, students in the Institute have completed externships at international and governmental agencies, nongovernmental organizations, international banking institutions, and corporations, including:

 American Bar Association's Central and Eastern European Law Initiative